If you want to have a successful Small Business Season, there’s an element of education required.

 Some people support an idea based on a beneficial analysis, not emotional stories.
 For those people, we’ve compiled a list of stats from various sources.

 It’s not difficult to use these stats to create punchy marketing materials–like image quotes–that help people understand the reason for shopping small this holiday.
-You’ll also want to share the benefits of shopping small for customers, the small businesses, and the community by sharing these Small Business Season statistics in your social media, website and even printed materials.
+You’ll also want to share the benefits of shopping small for customers, small businesses, and the community by sharing these Small Business Season statistics in your social media, website, and even printed materials.

 Did you know?

 - Small businesses (33.2 million of them) account for about 46.4% of the job in 2022.
 (Policyadvice.net)

 - 5.4 million people filed to start a small business in 2021, surpassing the previously( held record of 4.4 million in 2020.
 (NPR.org)